drsagher/MVIT/Professional_Certifications/Full-Stack_AI_Engineer/Readme.md

 ## Frequently Asked Questions - FAQs

 ### Prerequisites for enrolling in the Full Stack AI Engineer Course
 To enroll in the Full Stack AI Engineer Course, we recommend having basic programming skills in Python, familiarity with data structures and algorithms, and a basic understanding of linear algebra and calculus.
 While no prior experience in AI or machine learning is required, it's a plus.
 A bachelor's degree in Computer Science, Mathematics, Statistics, or a related field is preferred, but we welcome applicants from diverse backgrounds and industries.
 Above all, a strong passion for learning and exploring AI and machine learning concepts, along with the ability to commit to 10-15 hours of study per week, is essential.

+### Course Duration
+The Full Stack AI Engineer Course is a comprehensive 24-month program, consisting of 96 weeks of intensive learning, requiring a time commitment of 12-15 hours per week.
+This includes 6-8 hours of video lectures and interactive content, 2-3 hours of hands-on projects and assignments, and 2-4 hours of self-study and review, allowing students to fully absorb the material, work on practical projects, and engage with our community.